Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1580957028).

-## ✨ This course is unlike any Amazon Web Services Certified (AWS Certified) Machine Learning (MLS-C01) course you will find online
+## ✨ This course is unlike any Amazon Web Services Certified (AWS Certified) Machine Learning Specialty (MLS-C01) course you will find online

-✋ Join a live online community and a course taught by industry experts and pass the Amazon Web Services Certified (AWS Certified) Machine Learning (MLS-C01) confidently.
+✋ Join a live online community and a course taught by industry experts and pass the Amazon Web Services Certified (AWS Certified) Machine Learning Specialty (MLS-C01) confidently.
 We aim to build an ecosystem of Information Technology (IT) certifications and online courses in cooperation with the technology industry.
 We believe it will give our students 100% confidence in the pacing market in an open-source environment.
 We are just at the beginning of our way, so it's even better for you to join now!

 [![Join our Discord](images/discord.png 'Join our Discord')](https://discord.gg/RFjtXKfJy3)